IKIM-Essen/ClusterDocs/docs/access.md

 # Requesting access

+## Generating the SSH key

 To get access to the IKIM computing infrastructure you need an SSH key.

+### Linux and MacOS

 Use the command below to create your SSH key.
 When prompted, make sure to choose a **strong passphrase** and save the passphrase in your password manager.

 ```sh
 ssh-keygen -t ed25519 -f ~/.ssh/id_ikim
 ```

-Please send the public key along with following contact details to your project coordinator:

-- First name
-- Last name
-- Email address (domain _uk-essen.de_ or _uni-due.de_ if available)
-- Public SSH key (`~/.ssh/id_ikim.pub`)

-Afterwards, an account will be created for you in the central user management.
-When this is done, you should be able to SSH into the cluster.

 <details>
 <summary>Example: output of SSH-keypair generation. </summary>